browarsoftware/crowdsimrough/README.md

 ## Data source

-Data downloaded from archive of experimental data from studies about pedestrian dynamics [link](https://ped.fz-juelich.de/database/doku.php)
+Data downloaded from the archive of experimental data from studies about pedestrian dynamics [link](https://ped.fz-juelich.de/database/doku.php)